explodinglabs/superstack/docs/index.md

 for indie developers, SaaS builders, and teams who want full rontrol without the bloat.

-Spin up a fully working backend in seconds, with zero setup.
-Just clone and run.
+Spin up a fully working backend in seconds.
+Just clone, run, and start building.

 ---